Cleobora

 Cleobora is a monotypic genus of ladybird native to Tasmania and the southern states of mainland Australia.
 Its only recognized species is Cleobora mellyi, the Tasmanian ladybird or southern ladybird.
+It is in the Coccinellini tribe of the subfamily Coccinellinae.

-C. mellyi was introduced to New Zealand in 1977 as a biological control agent, with mixed results.
+C. mellyi was introduced to New Zealand in 1977 as a biological control agent against the eucalypt tortoise beetle, Paropsis charybdis, with mixed results.